litex-hub/zephyr-on-litex-vexriscv/README.md

 Zephyr-on-litex-vexriscv
 ========================

-Zephyr on LiteX VexRiscv is a LiteX SoC builder for `litex_vexriscv` platform in Zephyr.
+Zephyr on LiteX VexRiscv is a LiteX SoC builder for the `litex_vexriscv` platform in Zephyr.
 Currently it supports [Digilent Arty A7-35T Development Board](https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists).

 Prerequisites
 ------------

-First, you have to install F4PGA toolchain.
+First, you have to install the F4PGA toolchain.
 It can be done by following instructions in [this tutorial](https://f4pga-examples.readthedocs.io/en/latest/getting.html).

-Then, clone and enter Zephyr-on-litex-vexriscv repository:
+Then, clone and enter the Zephyr-on-litex-vexriscv repository:

 ```bash
 git clone https://github.com/litex-hub/zephyr-on-litex-vexriscv.git && cd zephyr-on-litex-vexriscv
 ```

-Get all required submodules, packages and run install script:
+Get all required submodules and packages, and run the install script:
 ```bash
 git submodule update --init --recursive
 apt-get install build-essential bzip2 python3 python3-dev python3-pip